reacali/reacali/README.md

-# 👋 Hi!!
+# Hi!!
 I'm Reagan
-### 🎓 Computer Science Senior at UIC | 💻 Aspiring Network Security Researcher
+### 🎓 MSc CS Student @ UCalgary | Cybersecurity Research

 Welcome to my GitHub!
-I’m a passionate computer science student at the **University of Illinois Chicago**, with a keen interest in networking, and cybersecurity.
+I’m a passionate MSc computer science student at the **The University of Calgary**, with a keen interest in networking, and cybersecurity.
 My profile is a blend of projects, research, and informational slides.
 - 📧 Email: [caliendoreagan@gmail.com](mailto:caliendoreagan@gmail.com)
 - 💼 LinkedIn: [linkedin.com/in/reacali](https://www.linkedin.com/in/reacali/)

 ---

 ## 🌟 About Me
-- 🎓 **Expected Graduation:** May 2025
+- 🎓 **Education:** Bachelor's of Science in Computer Science at University of Illinois Chicago
-- 🔐 **SIG Lead:** ACM Cybersecurity Special Interest Group (SIG)
+- 🔐 **Leadership:** Former ACM Cybersecurity Special Interest Group (SIG) Co-Founder and Lead
-- 🧠 **Areas of Interest:** Networkworking, Cybersecurity
+- 🧠 **Areas of Interest:** Networkworking, Cybersecurity, Data Security
 - 📚 **Currently Pursuing:** my CompTIA Network+ Certification
 - ⛰️ **When offline:** I love being in the mountains and hiking!